J-Dahlgren/PowerliftCMS/docs/about.md

 - English
 - Swedish

-Templates only support english for now.
+Templates only support english for now, but translations are coming.

 **An open API was mentioned, where can I find this information?**